underground-software/ILKD_course_materials/assignments/page_walk.md

         * In your cover letter when discussing your approach to completing the assignment:

             * Document how you went about finding new combinations of flags

+            * Explain why each type of the data is market by its particular flags

     * Call the `reboot` system call